 Set the loaf pan in a warm place to rise.
 My favorite way to create a warm place is to boil a cup of water in the microwave for 5 minutes.
 Leave it in there and place the covered dough next to it inside the closed and steamy microwave.

 DO NOT TURN ON THE MICROWAVE WITH THE DOUGH IN THERE.
 It will usually take 30-45 minutes to rise.

 The dough should rise to about one inch above the top of the pan.
-If it rises too much, it may fall or have a big hole inside the middle.
-Often, the hole will not be detected until you slice your baked loaf.
+If it proofs too much, it may fall or have a big hole in the middle.
+You may not realize your error until you slice into the baked loaf.

 Determining the Oven Temperature and Cooking Time

 Besides choosing a pan, oven temperature is your next challenge.
 A good place to start is 375 degrees F for about 30-40 minutes.